Skip to main content

 Testable Solutions

-I developed high-fidelity desktop and mobile explorations and partnered with the Design Systems team to ensure alignment across platforms.
-This work culminated in two testable flows: compose and preview/scheduling.
+I developed high-fidelity desktop and mobile explorations for user testing and partnered with the Design Systems team to ensure pattern alignment across platforms and breakpoints.

 Validating the direction